NVIDIAGameWorks/toolkit-remix/docs/toolkitinterface/remix-toolkitinterface-viewport.md

 ![Reset](../data/images/remix-preferences-reset.png)

-Restores all viewport preferences in NVIDIA Omniverse to their default settings, providing a quick and standardized reset for the viewport configuration.
+Restores all viewport preferences in RTX Remix to their default settings, providing a quick and standardized reset for the viewport configuration.

 ## Render Settings